lumanya/zero_day/README.md

-this is my first projects
+This is my first project on school